OpenSourceWorkflow/mobile-switch/README.md

 Known issues
 ------------

-* this approach requires the mobile user to load the desktop website on first visit.
+* this approach requires the mobile user to load the desktop DOM and jQuery before switching to mobile website.
+(It all depends on where you put your jQuery and this script)